 - Belvedere collates all its digital guided tours on this page, which includes artist discussions and lectures as well as video tours through their art collection

 - Explore the Vienna section of Google Arts & Culture.
 It presents highlights from the collections of many of the top Viennese art museums, including the Albertina, Belvedere, Kunsthistorisches Museum, MAK, and Leopold museums.

 The Google site may include virtual tours of the buildings.
 For example, roam through the astonishing State Hall of the National Library there.

 One or two institutions and music festivals have begun streaming both live and recorded performances in the absence of audiences.
 Check over the events pages for festival links to see what might be available.
 Notable examples include:

 - The Staatsoper’s streaming service (which has been free during lockdowns)

 - The Theater an der Wien opera house has been making selected opera performances available over streaming platforms

 - The ViennaArtNetwork offers on-demand streams of musical performances from artistic and historical locations in Vienna

-I suspect many of these resources will continue even after the COVID situation eases and people can travel “normally” again.
+I suspect many of these resources will continue even after the COVID situation eases enough for us all to travel “normally” again.
 And I’ll be adding more as I discover them in my own virtual travels.